George Washington University: Centers and institutes

+University press

+The George Washington University Press was a university press affiliated with George Washington University.
+Established in 1934, the press's first publication was the work Modern Hispanic America (edited by A. Curtis Wilgus).
+The last major publication by the press was Elmer Louis Kayser's A Medical Center (1973).

 Student life

 The university is located in downtown Washington, D.C., near the Kennedy Center, embassies, and other cultural events.
 Students are known as highly politically active; Uni in the USA stated that "politics at George Washington is about as progressive as it gets".

-GWU has a Division I athletics program that includes men's baseball, basketball, cross country, golf, gymnastics, women's lacrosse, women's rowing, soccer, women's softball, swimming, women's tennis, women's volleyball and men's water polo.
-Colonials athletics teams compete in the Atlantic 10 Conference.
+GW has a Division I athletics program that includes men's baseball, basketball, cross country, golf, gymnastics, women's lacrosse, women's rowing, soccer, women's softball, swimming, women's tennis, women's volleyball and men's water polo.
+Revolutionaries athletics teams compete in the Atlantic 10 Conference.
 The Division II men's and women's Rugby Teams both compete in the Potomac Rugby Union.